RAID Array Data Recovery

 - RAID10 – Stripe and Mirror

-CDR offer free consultation, free diagnosis, and free turnaround time estimate.
 CDR offers data recovery services to a timescale that you require.
 It is also possible for CDR to send out a technician to your building to examine the RAID array.
-Moreover, ahead of any payment CDR will send you a file listing detailing the recovery, it is only once you have approved this file listing that payment is requested.
-This way we ensure that recovery is successful on your terms.
+Moreover, ahead of any payment CDR will send you a file listing detailing what data has been extracted during, it is only once you have received this file listing that payment is requested.

 “RAID” is now used as an umbrella term for computer data storage schemes that can divide and replicate data among multiple hard disk drives.
 The different schemes/architectures are named by the word RAID followed by a number, as in RAID 0, RAID 1, etc. The various designs involve two key design goals: increase data reliability or increase input/output performance.
 When multiple physical disks are set up to use RAID technology, they are said to be in a RAID array.
 This array distributes data across multiple disks, but the array is seen by the computer user and operating system as one single disk.
 RAID can be set up to serve several different purposes including increased performance and redundancy with the ability to allow large multi-terabyte storage volumes.